SKSingh0703/ConferPoint/README.md

 1. Video Conferencing
 - ConferPoint offers crystal-clear video calls for both one-on-one meetings and group sessions.
 Our platform allows users to easily create and join video calls with features such as:

-i.
-High-quality video and audio: Experience minimal lag and optimal clarity during calls. ii.
-Dynamic participant management: Join or leave video calls seamlessly. iii.
+ High-quality video and audio: Experience minimal lag and optimal clarity during calls.
+ Dynamic participant management: Join or leave video calls seamlessly.
  Responsive layouts: Automatically adjusts to your device, providing an excellent experience on both desktop and mobile platforms.
 2. Real-Time Chat
 - Alongside video conferencing, ConferPoint provides a fully integrated chat system, allowing participants to communicate in real-time through text.
 Key features include:

-i.
-Instant Messaging: Send messages instantly to all participants during the call. ii.
+ Instant Messaging: Send messages instantly to all participants during the call.
  Notification System: Get alerts for unread messages, ensuring important updates are never missed.

 3. Authentication & Security
 - ConferPoint prioritizes security and privacy by offering secure user authentication and protected meeting access.
 Our authentication features include:

-i.
-User Registration and Login: Securely register and log in using an intuitive, easy-to-use interface. ii.
+ User Registration and Login: Securely register and log in using an intuitive, easy-to-use interface.
  JWT-based Sessions: ConferPoint uses JSON Web Tokens (JWT) to maintain session security, ensuring user data is protected.
 4. WebRTC Integration
 - ConferPoint leverages WebRTC (Web Real-Time Communication) technology to establish peer-to-peer connections directly between users for video and audio transmission.
 This ensures:

-i.
-Low latency communication: Real-time video and audio streaming without unnecessary delay. ii.
+ Low latency communication: Real-time video and audio streaming without unnecessary delay.
  Direct peer connections: Minimal server interaction once the connection is established, leading to more secure and faster communication.
 5. Socket.IO for Real-Time Interactions
 - We use Socket.IO for handling real-time bidirectional communication, ensuring low-latency and instant chat messaging during video conferences.